 Wood Turtles are found in the northeastern United States and southeastern Canada.
-The Wood Turtle’s range is almost contiguous east of the Great Lakes from northern North Carolina, up through New England, and into southern Quebec and Nova Scotia.
+The Wood Turtle’s range is almost contiguous east of the Great Lakes from northern Virginia, up through New England, and into southern Quebec and Nova Scotia.
 Their range extends to the west north of the Great Lakes to eastern Minnesota, with the turtles in the northwestern portion of their range distinct from those in the northeast, both genetically and in having paler coloration.

 Wood Turtles are a river valley specialist that overwinters in streams, but spends considerable time foraging on land, sometimes spending weeks on end away from water in floodplains and upland habitats more than 1000 feet away from their streams.
 Suitable streams for Wood Turtles have a meandering form, with sharp twists and turns as they wind back and forth through valley floors.
 These rivers are also characterized by having prominent sand and gravel bars on the inside of sharp bends where Wood Turtles will nest.